 Examinations – practical or online

 Skills and experience

 Practical experience forms a key part of this investigative and interdisciplinary degree.
 You'll gain hands-on experience handling artefacts from our on-campus Great North Museum.

-You'll also gain excavation experience working along Hadrian's Wall in your first year, with further fieldwork opportunities elsewhere in the UK or abroad later in your degree.
+You'll gain excavation experience working along Hadrian's Wall, with further fieldwork opportunities elsewhere in the UK or abroad.

 You'll have the opportunity to apply for a scholarship to spend the summer after your second year working alongside staff on your own research project.

 In your final year, you'll write a dissertation on on a topic of your choosing, using skills you have developed during your degree.
 You'll hone your investigative skills, undertaking independent research, with access to extensive resources, archives and special collections.